leios/Fable.jl/docs/src/examples/swirled_square.md

 There are a few nuances to point out:

-1. We are using `Shaders.previous`, which simply means that the swirl will use whatever colors were specified in `H1`.
+1. We are using `Shaders.previous`, which simply means that the swirl will use whatever colors were specified in `H`.
 2. Fractal operators can be called with `fee` or `Hutchinson` and require `Array` or `Tuple` inputs.
 3. `final = true`, means that this is a post processing operation.
-In other words, `H1` creates the object primitive (square), and `H2` always operates on that square.
+In other words, `H` creates the object primitive (square), and `H_post` always operates on that square.
 4. We are specifying the Floating Type, `FloatType`, as `Float32`, but that is not necessary.

 Once this is run, it should provide the following image: